 Moths Infestation

-They may look small and harmless but they can cause surprising amounts of damage to your clothing and textiles and stored products in general.
-There are around 2,500 types of British moths which are ecologically beneficial, however there are 2 that eat textiles and objects derived from animals, including wool, silk, skin and fur, the moth’s larvae will munch through antique rugs and treasured cashmere.
+They may look small and harmless, but they can cause surprising amounts of damage to your clothing, textiles and stored products in general.
+There are around 2,500 types of British moths which are ecologically beneficial.
+However, there are two types that eat textiles and objects derived from animals, including wool, silk, skin and fur.
+These moth larvae will munch through antique rugs and treasured cashmere.

 Types of moths

-In the UK there are two clothes moth species which are the most common culprits for chewing through your garments, these are the Common Clothes Moth and the Case-Bearing Clothes Moth.
+In the UK there are two clothes moth species which are the most common culprits for chewing through your garments – the Common Clothes Moth and the Case-Bearing Clothes Moth.

 Common Clothes Moth